How to back-up your WordPress website

 2.1: Backup Your Files

-• Connect to your website’s server using FTP (File Transfer Protocol) or a control panel provided by your hosting provider.
+• Use FTP/SFTP: Connect to your website’s server using an FTP client like FileZilla, or use your hosting provider’s file manager.

 2.2: Backup Your Database

-• Access phpMyAdmin or a similar database management tool.
+• Access phpMyAdmin: Use your hosting control panel to access phpMyAdmin or another database management tool.

-• Select your WordPress database from the left-hand sidebar.
+• Select Database: Choose your WordPress database from the list on the left.

 Step 3: Using Backup Plugins